Sarah Palin Gave Us Plenty Of Things To Criticize That Weren't Related To Her Gender

 “Don’t get me wrong.
 Pushing back against sexism is good,” he writes.
 “But it also strikes me as a bit self-serving, coming from a party that has been less than chivalrous to women who got in the way of their liberal agenda.”

-“This is a good time to force Democrats to grapple with what they did to Palin,” writes Lewis (a straight, white man), ultimately faulting liberals — including liberal women — for the end of Palin’s political career.
-But Lewis fails to acknowledge the fact that the vast majority of Palin's criticism came from her championing problematic ideas.
-He also seems to overlook that holding a woman like Palin — who continually expressed dangerous ideas during her tenure in the limelight — accountable for perpetuating damage, is not related to her gender.
+“This is a good time to force Democrats to grapple with what they did to Palin,” writes Lewis (a straight, white man), ultimately faulting liberals — including liberal women — for ending Palin’s political career.
+But Lewis fails to acknowledge the fact that the vast majority of Palin's criticism came from her championing ideas that are problematic or meaningless.
+He also seems to overlook that holding a woman like Palin accountable for perpetuating damage is not related to her gender.
 What is anti-feminist is to avoid criticizing her because she is a woman.

-During her time in politics, especially on the national stage, Palin flexed numerous ideas — of which her identity as a woman had no relevant influence — that were problematic at best and, on occasion, incredibly dangerous.
+During her time in politics, especially on the national stage, Palin flexed numerous ideas — of which her identity as a woman had no relevant influence — that were gibberish at best and, on occasion, incredibly dangerous.
 For one, she was a proponent of birtherism, the theory that former President Barack Obama wasn’t actually a U.S. citizen.
 In 2011, she praised Donald Trump for investigating Obama.
 “He’s not just throwing stones from the sidelines, he’s digging in,” said Palin.
 “He’s paying for researchers to find out why President Obama would have spent $2 million to not show his birth certificate.”

 In an interview with CNN’s State of the Union, the former Alaska governor described the Hispanic population in the United States as “helping to build America” but then followed it up by saying, “You want to be in America?
 A: You’d better be here legally or you’re out of here.
 B: When you’re here, let’s speak American.”
-In a piece written by Palin for right-wing outlet Breitbart, she wrote: “Because of Obama’s purposeful dereliction of duty an untold number of illegal immigrants will kick off their shoes and come on in, competing against Americans for our jobs and limited public services.”
+In a piece for right-wing outlet Breitbart, Palin wrote: “Because of Obama’s purposeful dereliction of duty an untold number of illegal immigrants will kick off their shoes and come on in, competing against Americans for our jobs and limited public services.”

 Advertisement